-Unless $\mathcal{A}$ is finite, one cannot decide if a state is accessible.\ Hence, we cannot perform on FA the classical trimming operation that removes the inaccessible states, which raises no problem as we will see next.
+Unless $\mathcal{A}$ is finite, we cannot decide if a state is accessible, hence we cannot perform on FA the classical trimming operation that removes the inaccessible states.\ This fact raises no problem as we will see next.